 As we can see, the developer somehow passed the wrong latitude value (100 degrees).
-Yes, we can "fix" it, e.g., reduce it to the closest valid value, which is 90 degrees, but who got benefitted from this?
-The developer will never learn about this mistake, and we doubt that Northern Pole coffee offers are relevant to users.
+Yes, we can "fix" it by reducing it to the closest valid value, which is 90 degrees, but who benefits from this?
+The developer will never learn about this mistake, and we doubt that coffee offers in the Northern Pole vicinity are relevant to users.